 It allows organizations to automatically deploy, manage, and scale networked workloads on any infrastructure, including cloud IaaS providers and on-premise.
 Its design is similar to that of the serverless architecture, in that developers can deploy code or binaries directly to the platform.
 Cloud Foundry handles packaging, deploying, networking, scaling, and load balancing these workloads across the infrastructure, leaving developers to focus on building the workloads.

-In this post, we’ll show you how to use our Cloud Foundry integration to effortlessly ship logs from your Cloud Foundry deployments to LogDNA.
-We assume that you already have a working Cloud Foundry deployment with actively running apps, as well as a LogDNA account.
-If you’re new to Cloud Foundry, you can learn more at the Cloud Foundry documentation site.
+In this post, we'll show you how to use our Cloud Foundry integration to effortlessly ship logs from your Cloud Foundry deployments to LogDNA.
+We assume that you already have a working deployment with actively running apps, as well as a LogDNA account.
+If you're new, you can learn more at the documentation site.

 The Cloud Foundry logging system is called Loggregator.
 Loggregator collects logs and metrics from apps, aggregates them, and routes them to any clients or services that request them.
 Loggregator automatically collects logs from any and all apps, as long as those apps print their logs to standard output.